 Christopher Wadibia (SE 2019), took his PhD at Selwyn and went on to a fellowship at Oxford.
 As an American citizen, he voted for Trump — and he explains why.

-My status as Trump’s bargaining chip feels especially surreal as a Kennedy Memorial Trust Scholar.
-The dissonance between the meaning of my place at Harvard and the toxic political environment I find myself in is not only bitterly ironic, but tragic.
+David, a Kennedy Memorial Trust Scholar, talks about the dissonance between the meaning of his place at Harvard and the toxic political environment he found himself in America in 2025.

 In May, Mary Beard enthralled an an audience at Selwyn with an account of her life and how her views have evolved.
 We collected some of those thoughts from that session.